-For Other Health Care Providers.
-For health care providers who do not have a PPO payment agreement with Blue Cross and Blue Shield or for health care providers outside of Massachusetts who do not have a payment agreement with the local Blue Cross and/or Blue Shield Plan, the allowed charge is based on 150% of the Medicare reimbursement rate.
+For all other covered services not described above that are not protected from surprise billing by the No Surprises Act, the allowed charge is based on 150% of the Medicare reimbursement rate.
 If there is no established Medicare reimbursement rate, the allowed charge is based on the amount determined by using current publicly-available data reflecting fees typically reimbursed for the covered service, adjusted for geographic differences.
 (There may be times when the Medicare reimbursement rate is not available for part of a claim for covered services.
 When this happens, the allowed charge will be based on the lesser of: the total of the Medicare reimbursement rate for the part for which there is a Medicare reimbursement rate plus the provider's actual charge for the part for which there is no Medicare reimbursement rate; or the amount determined by using the current publicly-available data described above for all parts of the claim for the covered services.)
 Blue Cross and Blue Shield has the discretion to determine what current publicly-available data it deems applicable, by using the data maintained by a third party of its choice.
 In no event will the allowed charge be more than the health care provider's actual charge.
 However, the allowed charge may sometimes be less than the health care provider's actual charge.
-If this is the case, you will be responsible for the amount of the covered provider's actual charge that is in excess of the allowed charge ("balance billing").
+If this is the case, you will be responsible for the amount of the covered provider's actual charge that is in excess of the allowed charge.
+This is called "balance billing."
 This is in addition to your deductible and/or your copayment and/or your coinsurance, whichever applies.
 For this reason, you may wish to discuss charges with your health care provider before you receive covered services.
 There are a few exceptions.
-This provision does not apply to: emergency medical care such as care you receive at an emergency room of a general hospital or by hospital-based emergency medicine physicians, or as an inpatient; ambulance transport for emergency medical care; covered services furnished by hospital-based anesthetists, pathologists, or radiologists; or covered services for which there is no established allowed charge (such as services received outside the United States).
+This provision does not apply to: ground ambulance transport for emergency medical care or covered services for which there is no established allowed charge (such as services received outside the United States).
 For these covered services, the full amount of the health care provider's actual charge is used to calculate your claim payment.

-Exception: For health care providers who do not have a payment agreement with Blue Cross and Blue Shield or, for health care providers outside of Massachusetts, with the local Blue Cross and/or Blue

-Shield Plan, there may be times when Blue Cross and Blue Shield is able to negotiate a fee with the provider that is less than the allowed charge that would have been used to calculate your claim payment (as described in the above paragraph).
+Exception: For health care providers who do not have a payment agreement with Blue Cross and Blue Shield or, for health care providers outside of Massachusetts, with the local Blue Cross and/or Blue Shield Plan, there may be times when Blue Cross and Blue Shield is able to negotiate a fee with the provider that is less than the allowed charge that would have been used to calculate your claim payment (as described in the above paragraph).
 When this happens, the "negotiated fee" will be used as the allowed charge to calculate your claim payment and you will not have to pay the amount of the provider's charge that is in excess of the negotiated fee.
 You will only have to pay your deductible and/or your copayment and/or your coinsurance, whichever applies.
 Blue Cross and Blue Shield will send you a written notice about your claim that will tell you how your claim was calculated, including the allowed charge, the amount paid to the provider, and the amount you must pay to the provider.